rarar/SJSU_ART_104_F19/readings/eight/Yanhua.Yang.md

 They will definitely have the potencial to motopolize the everything in the future.

 Second, the implementation of AI
-There 99% darkside of earth is waiting for to discover, might have more resources that we can share and increase our quality of life;
+The darkside of earth is waiting for to discover, might have more resources that we can share and increase our quality of life;
 Many landmine needed to be destroied which left behind by wars;
-I saw many people clean the bathroom in HongKong airport...
+I saw many people clean the bathroom in HongKong airport;
+I don't know how robot help disabled people because they need more care than regular people, I meant the emotional comfort/ If they are ok with robot rather than nobody especially in America, and I am not sure the robots can satisfy their needs if they want a kiss or hug.
+By contrast, if people can be satisfied by robots, they mas y menos as robot too.